pdjr-signalk/pdjr-skplugin-meta-injector/README.md

 For a file system backed resource provider, each snippet will be the content of a JSON text file in the resource folder associated with the metadata resource type.
 A database backed resource provider might persist metadata snippets as records in database.

-My own system uses the Signal K default file system backed resource provider and my metadata initialisation resource consists of a folder of text files, each containing either the metadata properties for a single terminal key or some metadata properties that should applied to all terminal keys below some point in the Signal K path hierarchy.
+Using the Signal K default file system backed resource provider a metadata initialisation resource consists of a folder of text files.
+A text file named '*path*' contains either metadata properties for a single terminal key whilst a file named '*path*.' contains metadata properties that should applied to all terminal keys below *path* in the Signal K data hierarchy.

 By way of illustration, my ship has five fluid storage tanks: a waste tank, two fresh water tanks and two fuel tanks.